rintaro/swift-evolution/proposals/NNNN-custom-enum-patterns.md

 ### `EnumCasePatternTag` associated type

 `EnumCasePatternTag` must be a simple `enum` type without any associated values.
 The cases in the enum must match exactly with the `case` _names_ in the type.
+(Note: This restriction could be lifted in the future - see [Support "extensible case names"](#support-extensible-case-names))

 ```swift
 struct Thing: MatchableWithEnumCasePattern {